xuwil1/Tasks/README.md

 # Tasks
-App using Mongoose, Node.js, and Express
+A full stack website using Mongoose, Node.js, and Express for backside.
+On homepage of website users will see a list of tasks that will be refreshed daily.